microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Getting Started/01 - Getting Started.md

 # Getting Started

-In this workshop, you’ll get hands‑on with the SQL database in Microsoft Fabric.
+In this Lab, you’ll get hands‑on with the SQL database in Microsoft Fabric.
 We'll begin by setting up a Fabric SQL database and loading sample data followed by trying out the Copilot-assisted querying (including NL2SQL).
 From there, you'll learn how to expose your data through APIs, connect seamlessly to applications, analytics and Power BI, and explore building Retrieval-Augmented Generation (RAG) application using SQL database in Microsoft Fabric.

- The focus of this workshop is to understand how to design, build, and operationalize end-to-end AI-ready applications using SQL database in Fabric as the core data backbone.
+ The focus of this lab is to understand how to design, build, and operationalize end-to-end AI-ready applications using SQL database in Fabric as the core data backbone.

 Our final system architecture will look similar to the following: